Slaytah/Ants/README.md

 A honeycomb of hexagonal cells.
 Some filled with inedible wax and one with honey.
 An ant, trying to git his ant ass to the cell with honey in it.
-The ant can only eat through a fixed number of cells before it gets tired, or gives up, or dies or something.
+The ant can only eat through a fixed number of cells.
 Find the shortest path from the start position (given by the id of the cell) and the end position (id), avoiding the wax cells.